Codecademy/docs/content/javascript/concepts/sets/terms/size/size.md

 ---
 Title: '.size'
-Description: 'Returns the number of values in a set.'
+Description: 'Returns the number of values in a Set.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'